Overthinkr/myfluttercourse/README.md

 # myfluttercourse
-A collection of all the things that I learnt from flutter
+A collection of flutter apps